mabrobotics/MD80-x-CANdle-Documentation/MD80 controller/Safety limits.md

 :align: center
 ```

-This setting limits the maximum current (and thus torque) the motor can output.
+This setting limits the maximum current (and thus torque) the motor controller can output.
 It is the last user-configurable limit in the control scheme.
 The maximum current is set using the [`mdtool config current`](mdtool_config_current) command, and by default, it is usually set to 10A.
 This setting can be saved in the non-volatile memory so that it is always loaded on the actuator power-up.
 To estimate the maximum current setting for a particular motor, you should use the following formula:

 $$I [A] = \frac{\tau [Nm] \frac{1}{G_r}}{K_t[\frac{Nm}{A}]}$$